smigielski/smigielski.github.io/CODE_OF_CONDUCT.md

 ## Content Ownership

 All contributed content remains the intellectual property of the original author.
-By contributing to this project, you grant the owner a non-exclusive, worldwide, royalty-free license to use, reproduce, distribute, prepare derivative works of, publicly display, and publicly perform the Contributions under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+By contributing to this project, you grant the owner a non-exclusive, worldwide, royalty-free license to use, reproduce, distribute, prepare derivative works of, publicly display, and publicly perform the Contributions under the terms of the [Creative Commons Attribution Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).